larpchronicles/rules/chronicles-rulebook.md

 ## Magic Deliverance, Voice Radius, and Aether

 Rarely, one may encounter entities that are capable of delivering magic quicker than normal, skipping the incantation and abridging it to simply Magic followed by the spell name, for example, Magic Fear.
-This is still an effective spell, and needs to be reacted to as such.
+This is still an effective spell and needs to be reacted to as such.
+Casting via magic deliverance is still subject to all other casting requirements such as utilizing packets, finishing the call before throwing their packet, etc.  Magic deliverance does not grant immunity to the silence effect.

 Similarly, some entities may deliver a spell via "Voice Radius," at which time anyone who can hear the declared spell, whether enemy or ally, is subject to it as if they'd been struck by the spell directly.
 This ability does not require the caster to have a spell packet in hand.